awslabs/project-lakechain/docs/src/content/docs/general/faq.md

 ##### What is Project Lakechain?

-Project Lakechain is a framework allowing AWS customers develop and deploy scalable and resilient document processing pipelines on AWS.
-Project Lakechain is built on top of the [AWS CDK](https://aws.amazon.com/cdk/), allowing customers to express their pipelines as infrastructure-as-code and follow best-practices of consistent, repeatable, auditable and versioned infrastructure.
+Project Lakechain is a framework enabling AWS customers to develop and deploy scalable and resilient document processing pipelines on AWS.
+Project Lakechain is built on top of the [AWS CDK](https://aws.amazon.com/cdk/), allowing to express pipelines as infrastructure-as-code and follow best-practices of repeatable, auditable and versioned infrastructure.

 With Lakechain, developers can compose their pipelines using [middlewares](/project-lakechain/general/concepts#-middlewares), and model them in the shape of a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).